 The students will be further developing the many attributes that contribute to becoming successful lifelong learners.
 The Habits of Mind, an identified set of 16 problem-solving, life-related skills, and the learning dispositions leading to a Growth Mindset, will be the frameworks used to promote deep thinking in a flexible, creative and critical manner, in turn helping students successfully approach problems and challenges in the classroom and everyday life.
-This term, through deliberate practice and focused attention, we will be
+This term we will be focusing on the Habits of Mind, 'Applying Past Knowledge to